 Since Jack and Jill of America, Inc., was founded in 1938, it has evolved into a strong national organization as a result of strong programming.
 Our founder, Marion Stubbs Thomas, had a simple idea of bringing together children in social and cultural relationships, and this idea avalanched into a strong national organization.
 Our story of growth is one of amity and felicity.
 As new members were welcomed and new chapters are formed, the aims and ideals of Jack and Jill have strengthened, always with our children and civic service as the focal points.

-Jack and Jill of America, Inc. believes that it is important for youth to learn fiscal responsibility at an early age.
-The Pomona Area Chapter continues to participate in various activities that provide these learning experiences and lessons that focus on financial literacy.
-Jack and Jill of America Inc. financial literacy modules offer youth ages 6-19 an opportunity to participate in basic financial training and real-world approaches in learning the principles of responsible money management firsthand.
-Those lessons include mock stock market simulations and also budgeting, starting from an early age, we share principles for success with our children.
+It is important that youth learn fiscal responsibility at an early age.
+Jack and Jill’s financial literacy modules offer youth ages 6-19 an opportunity to participate in mock stock market simulations, basic financial training and real-world approaches in learning the principles of responsible money management firsthand.

-Since inception of Jack & Jill of America, Inc., we have been committed to legislation aimed at bettering the lives of all children.
-We have promoted legislative advocacy with focus on violence in the media, health and wellness initiatives, voter registration, responsible gun laws, and equal access to quality education.
-The Pomona Area Chapter provides our children and Mothers with an opportunity to engage in activities that demonstrate our mission and issues that affect American children and their families.
+Since our inception, we have been committed to legislation aimed at bettering the lives of all children.
+Past and present legislative advocacy focus has been on violence in the media, health and wellness initiatives, voter registration, responsible gun laws, and equal access to quality education.
+Biennially, Jack and Jill Teens and Mothers participate in the On the Hill Summit in Washington, D.C., creating awareness among Congressional leaders about our mission and issues that affect American children and their families.